Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations: Background continued. Subtleties

-In \cite{Leb}, there were considered $\fg=\fpe(n)$, the derived algebras $\fg^{(1)}$ and $\fg^{(2)}$, and the Cartan prolongs of these derived as $\fg_0$ with $\fg_{-1}=\id$.
+In \cite{Leb}, Lebedev considered $\fg=\fpe(n)$, the derived algebras $\fg^{(1)}$ and $\fg^{(2)}$, and the Cartan prolongs of these derived algebras playing the role of $\fg_0$, whereas for $\fg_{-1}$ he considered the tautological $\fg_0$-module $\id$.
 Clearly, $\fg^{(1)}$ consists of supermatrices of the form \eqref{matrgen} with zero-diagonal matrices $B$ and $C$, whereas $\fg^{(2)}$ is singled out of $\fg^{(1)}$ by the condition $\htr =0$.
-The Cartan prolongs of each of these Lie superalgebras only have the regular parts:
+The corresponding Cartan prolongs only have the regular parts: